shupershuff/Diablo2RLoader/README.md

 See this site for more information on what this does: https://stackoverflow.com/questions/39021975/changing-title-of-an-application-when-launching-from-command-prompt/39033389#39033389

+# What's Next #
+* Plan to make things a bit more secure by having any passwords encrypted or stored as hash instead of clear text in accounts.csv
+* Perhaps make a GUI if there's enough interest.

 # Credit for things I stole: #
 - Handle killer script: https://forums.d2jsp.org/topic.php?t=90563264&f=87
 - Set Text executable: https://stackoverflow.com/questions/39021975/changing-title-of-an-application-when-launching-from-command-prompt/39033389#39033389